Dharma: Definition

 The meaning of the word dharma depends on the context, and its meaning has evolved as ideas of Hinduism have developed through history.
 In the earliest texts and ancient myths of Hinduism, dharma meant cosmic law, the rules that created the universe from chaos, as well as rituals; in later Vedas, Upanishads, Puranas and the Epics, the meaning became refined, richer, and more complex, and the word was applied to diverse contexts.

 In certain contexts, dharma designates human behaviours considered necessary for order of things in the universe, principles that prevent chaos, behaviours and action necessary to all life in nature, society, family as well as at the individual level.
 Dharma encompasses ideas such as duty, rights, character, vocation, religion, customs and all behaviour considered appropriate, correct or morally upright.
 For further context, the word varnasramdharma is often used in its place, defined as dharma specifically related to the stage of life one is in.
+The concept of Dharma is believed to have a transtemporal validity.

 The antonym of dharma is adharma (Sanskrit: अधर्म), meaning that which is "not dharma".
 As with dharma, the word adharma includes and implies many ideas; in common parlance, adharma means that which is against nature, immoral, unethical, wrong or unlawful.

 In Buddhism, dharma incorporates the teachings and doctrines of the founder of Buddhism, the Buddha.